 There is undeniable proof that some plants, not all of them mind you, have outstanding healing properties.
 One cannot turn to modern medicine each time he finds himself in an SHTF situation.

 Sure, med stockpiling helps (check out my article on best over-the-counter painkillers), but you shouldn’t lose sight of the fact that most are made from artificial compounds that tend to put way too much strain on the liver and tummy.
 In fact, if you read the little label on every pain med, you would see that even the lightest one like Ibuprofen should be taken after a hearty meal.

 So, here I am, talking about the remarkable properties of natural remedies.
 As a prepper, I’ve learned that Mother Nature is quite offering when it comes to healing plants.

 Anyway, in searching through my drawers, I came upon this nice little notebook that belongs to my grandpa.
 Very nice, filled with great memories but, most importantly, some tidbits on healing plants that should be grown around the yard.

 Needless to say, I started working on my backyard pharmacy project as soon as the nice weather settled in.
 For those of you who are not too fond of gardening or believe it to be a waste of time, energy, or money, think again.
-You really don’t need to be a rocket scientist to figure out that if sometimes goes wrong, home-grown stuff will be more valuable than gold (that’s why I’ve decided to dig up a veggie garden the next time I head up to my hunting cabin).
+You really don’t need to be a rocket scientist to figure out that if something goes wrong, home-grown stuff will be more valuable than gold (that’s why I’ve decided to dig up a veggie garden the next time I head up to my hunting cabin).